-Show Description: Florida’s landscape is constantly changing, and no one has captured it more beautifully then master photographer Clyde Butcher.
-So Chad sets out to find Clyde himself to learn more about the natural beauty of Florida, and along the way is introduced to Clyde’s most recent invention; the swamp walk.
+Show Description: Florida’s landscape is constantly changing, and no one has captured it more beautifully than master photographer Clyde Butcher.
+So Chad sets out to find Clyde himself to learn more about the natural beauty of Florida, and along the way is introduced to Clyde’s swamp walk.

 Where: Big Cypress National Preserve

-What you’ll need: Long pants, hat, tennis shoes, and a complete change of clothes because you will get wet!
+What you’ll need: Long pants, hat, closed-toe shoes, and a complete change of clothes because you will get wet!

 Preheat a medium sized sauté pan over medium heat.

 Carefully add the rum to the hot pan.
 (Be extremely careful when adding rum to the hot pan; always have fire safety measures in place.)